silentknifenora/powerbi-global-superstore/README.md

 # Global Superstore Sales & Product Analytics Dashboard
 - Project Overview

-This project presents an interactive Power BI dashboard built using the Global Superstore dataset to analyze global sales performance, profitability, and product contribution.
+This project presents an interactive business intelligence dashboard built using the Global Superstore dataset in Power BI.

-The objective was to simulate a real-world business intelligence reporting solution that enables stakeholders to:
+The objective was to design an executive-level reporting solution that enables stakeholders to:

-Monitor revenue and profit trends
+Monitor overall revenue and profitability trends

 Identify high- and low-performing regions

-Analyze product-level contribution
+Analyze product-level revenue contribution

-Drill down into revenue drivers
+Drill down into key revenue drivers

-The dashboard is designed with executive-level usability, dynamic filtering, and advanced analytical features.

-# Dashboard Pages & Analytical Focus
-1. Executive Summary
+The dashboard simulates a real-world BI environment with structured data modeling, DAX calculations, and interactive analytics.

+# Business Objectives

-KPI cards for Total Sales, Profit, and Order Volume
+Track total Sales, Profit, and Order Volume

-Time-series trend analysis with forecasting

-High-level performance overview for leadership decision-making

-Interactive slicers for dynamic filtering

-Purpose: Provide a quick snapshot of overall business health.

-2. Regional Performance Analysis

-Sales comparison across global regions

-Profitability distribution by geography

-Drill-through capability for region-level deep dives

-Purpose: Identify geographic revenue concentration and underperforming markets.

-3. Product & Category Analysis

-Category and subcategory sales breakdown

-Treemap to visualize revenue concentration
+Analyze revenue concentration by region

-Decomposition Tree to drill from Category → Subcategory → Product

-Top 10 Products by Sales with dynamic filtering

-DAX-based dynamic titles responsive to slicer selection
+Identify product categories driving profitability

-Purpose: Detect product segments driving growth and areas impacting profitability.
+Detect underperforming segments

+Enable drill-down analysis for decision-making

 # Tools & Technologies